pepijndevos/pepijndevos.github.com/_posts/2014-08-16-costa-rica.markdown

 A few kinds live from blood, but... not from humans and they don't carry diseases.

 In Costa Rica there are more bats than birds, but you don't see them during daytime.
-They are super important for polination of many tropical fruits.
+They are super important for pollination of many tropical fruits.
 But they are endangered by deforestation and green energy(!).

 I was surprised to learn that if you disturb a bat during daytime or winter(hibernation), it basically dies.